APNIC-Labs/draft-kskroll-sentinel/README.md

    used to determine whether a certain root zone KSK is ready to be used as a trusted key within the context of a key roll by this resolver.

+   There are two primary use cases for this mechanism:

+   o  Users want to know whether the resolvers they use are ready for an
+      upcoming root KSK rollover

+   o  Researchers want to perform Internet-wide studies about the
+      percentage of users who will be ready for an upcoming root KSK rollover

+   The mechanism described in this document meets both of these use cases.
 This new mechanism is OPTIONAL to implement and use, although for reasons of supporting broad-based measurement techniques, it is strongly preferred that configurations of DNSSEC-validating resolvers enabled this mechanism by default, allowing for local configuration directives to disable this mechanism if desired.